gich2009/Pesapal-Challenge/README.md

 For example, the following program should be able to be run using the simulator:

 ; a simple counter program.
 li R1 0x00000000
 ; end
 li R2 0x0000FFFF
-; memory location of loop start li R3 loop
+; memory location of loop start
+li R3 loop
 loop:
-  ; store the contents of R1 at the memory location pointed by R1 sw R1 R1
+  ; store the contents of R1 at the location pointed by R1
+  sw R1 R1
   ; increment the counter
   inc R1
-  ; loop if the counter hasn't yet reached the end bne R1 R2 R3
+  ; loop if the counter hasn't yet reached the end
+  bne R1 R2 R3
   ; end program
   halt

 ## How to setup and use